Get affordable access to birth control prescriptions online

 Birth control options at Dr. B

-Dr. B offers over 170 medications for birth control, including the pill and the ring.
-We’ve highlighted a few of our most popular and affordable treatments below, but you can also choose others, including both brand and generic options.
+Dr. B offers over 170 birth control medicines including the pill and the ring.
+We’ve highlighted a few of our most popular and affordable treatments below.
+But you can choose other brand and generic options if desired.

-Lo Loestrin FE is a combination birth control pill containing progestin and estrogen.
-In addition to preventing pregnancy it’s also used to regulate menstrual cycles and treat moderate acne.
+Sprintec is a combination birth control pill that prevents pregnancy using the hormones progestin and estrogen.
+In addition to preventing pregnancy, it’s also used to regulate menstrual cycles and treat moderate acne.

 Prescription length: